sivani1507/Mini-Project/1_Requirements/Readme.md

 # Requirements
 ## Introduction
- This is a calculator which implements all mathematical operations along with the pyramid and right angled triangle with numbers
+ This is a calculator project which implements all mathematical operations along with the pyramid and right angled triangle with numbers

 ## Research
 ![Description](Link to Pic)